 The big difference I notice with this compared to the puddle jumper is that it does not bring up the chest and head.
 You have to work to paddle and float to keep your head above water which is great for teaching swimming fundamentals.
 Our son (age 4.5) likes to try it out occasionally, but I don’t think he will be ready for it completely until he is age 5.

 The Best Toddler Lifejacket: Hyperlite PFD

 In choosing a lifejacket, fit and style are probably the most important features.
 You want to make sure that you choose a lifejacket that fits with your child’s weight and chest measurements.
 For our son, we went with a hyperlite pfd that was made of a soft neoprene material.
-This lifejacket was comfortable for my toddler and the few times that we did swim with it, it wasn’t riding up too much to bug him.
+This lifejacket was comfortable for my toddler and it wasn’t riding up too much to bug him.

 It’s probably a good idea to get your toddler used to swimming with a lifejacket on before a big boating trip.
 The first time my son swam with a life jacket on he was NOT impressed.
 The feeling was a lot different than the puddle jumper and he had to work to keep from flipping over.
 It took about 5 minutes of coaxing (and bribing, let’s face it!) before he was finally comfortable.

 The Best Baby Lifejacket: O’Brien Baby Safe Infant Vest